The following suggestions will solve most of the problems that you might have with the corpora. First, though, if you are

-If you just send me a general email like "I can't log in" or "I can't access
+If you just send us a general email like "I can't log in" or "I can't access

-the corpus", and you don't include the information above, then I
+the corpus", and you don't include the information above (at least

-remote viewing abilities aren't working quite as well as I'd like,
+remote viewing abilities aren't working quite as well as we'd like,

-and it's getting increasingly hard for me to read your mind or see your
+and it's getting increasingly hard for us to read your mind or see your

 computer screen from thousands of miles away; hence the need for the